yabwon/SAS_PACKAGES/SPF/SPFinit.md

 ##      This is short help information for the `extendPackagesFileref` macro <a name="extendpackagesfileref"></a>
 -----------------------------------------------------------------------------------------

- Macro to list directories pointed by 'packages' fileref, version `20251126`
+ Macro to list directories pointed by 'packages' fileref, version `20251221`

  A SAS package is a zip file containing a group of SAS codes (macros, functions, data steps generating data, etc.) wrapped up together and embedded inside the zip.

  The `%extendPackagesFileref()` macro lists directories pointed by the packages fileref.
-It allows to add new dierctories to packages folder list.
+It allows to add new directories to packages folder list.

 ### Parameters: